-Greg Kaufmann is a contributing writer for The Nation and a fellow at New America.
-Previously, he was the creator and editor of TalkPoverty.org and a poverty correspondent for The Nation.
-He has appeared on numerous national and local programs on networks including PBS, MSNBC, and NPR, and his work has been featured by CBS News, The Washington Post, and Business Insider, among others.
-He lives in his hometown of Washington, DC, with his wife, son, and two daughters.
+Greg Kaufmann is a journalist-in-residence at the Roosevelt Institute and a contributing writer for The Nation.
+Previously, he was a senior fellow at the Center for American Progress and the founder and editor of TalkPoverty.org.
+He has appeared on numerous national and local programs on networks including PBS, MSNBC, and NPR, and his work has been featured on CBS News, The Washington Post, and Business Insider, among others.

 Donald Gates spent the last 28 years in prison, convicted of a rape and murder he said he didn't commit.

 Yesterday, he was released from jail by the same judge who originally sentenced him to 20 years to life, as new DNA evidence pointed to a different man.

 Gates is now 58 years old, and for his three lost decades the government gave him some winter clothes, $75, and a bus ticket to Ohio.
 He had to pay his $35 cab fare to get from jail to the bus station.